LeonZerr/Project_Leon/README.md

 # Project_Leon

-This project contains learning content about 'Muay Thai', as well as the possibilty to book training sessions or individualized training/diet plans!
+This is my first website, created during the orientation course at DCI.
+It is simply built with HTML and CSS and contains information about Thailand's national sport 'Muay Thai'.